fabiennelind/text-as-data-in-R/README.md

 # text-as-data-in-R

-This repository contains the materials for Day 3 of the BremenSummer School for Women in Political Methodology.
+This repository contains the materials for Day 3 of the Bremen Summer School for Women in Political Methodology.

 | Session |  Topic
 |----------|----------|